How to Find a Business Name

 Sometimes targeting the exact keyword can be a mistake.
 Imagine the keyword 'book'.
 There is a good chance all good domains containing the keyword are already taken.
 In the example case you should inspect relative keywords such as 'page', 'bookmark' or 'read'.
 For the keyword 'coffee' you could consider 'beans', 'strong', 'black' or 'latte'.

 2. The Namesmith Algorithms

-In this section we explain the different algorithms namesmith uses to generate your next business name.
+In this section we explain the different algorithms our business name generator Namesmith offers.

 Here we show your exact keyword or all combinations of keywords you have entered.
 You can then directly check the domain availability.
 These 'matching' domain names are often good for internet marketing purposes.

 Portmanteaus are blends of different words.
 This algorithm finds words that overlap with the keyword in pronounciation.
 One example result for the keyword domain would be 'domainiac', a blend of the words 'domain' and 'maniac'.
 Another example would be the blends 'wunderwear' or 'wonderwear' as a result for the keyword underwear.